rabeehcv/Spring-Boot/Notes.md

 - Annotated with @Service.
 - Example: UserService, ProductService.

+### ResponseEntity
+A Spring class that represents the whole HTTP response, including status code, headers, and body
 ### Dependency injection
 - Dependency injection is used to make a class independent of its dependencies or to create a loosely coupled program.
 - It means that a class doesn't create its dependencies itself, but receives them from an external source.